dorgonman/HorizonVRDemo/README.md

 ----------------------------------------------
 How to Run Demo Project before purchase:(Only for Win64 editor build, no source code)
 1. [Download nuget executable](https://www.nuget.org/downloads) and copy the exe into C:\Windows\system32\ or any place listed in your PATH environment.
-2. Double click install_package_from_nuget.org.bat, and check if UE4Editor-*.dll are installed to Binaries\Win64 and Plugins\HorizonDialoguePlugin\Binaries\Win64\
+2. Double click install_package_from_nuget.org.bat, and check if UE4Editor-*.dll are installed to Binaries\Win64 and Plugins\HorizonVRPlugin\Binaries\Win64\
-3. Double click HorizonDialogueDemo.uproject
+3. Double click HorizonVRDemo.uproject
 ----------------------------------------------